 These communications will continue to be sent by post until further notice.

 Each mailbox is defined by its company name.
 If your company has several legal entities within the same country or in different countries, you can have more than one mailbox by indicating different company names on individual smart card enrolment forms, e.g. "EPO The Hague", "EPO Munich", "EPO Berlin" and "EPO Vienna".
-You can only assign a professional representative or association to one mailbox, and you can only access one mailbox with one smart card.
+You can only assign a professional representative, association, legal practitioner or applicant to one mailbox, and you can only access one mailbox with one smart card.

 No. Once your administrator has activated your company mailbox and authorised your access to it, you will be sent electronic communications instead of paper ones.
 If an item of mail is sent electronically, it is not also sent by post.